AlexOcegueda/ClimateChange/preprocessing/dataset_inspection_results/Atmospheric_CO2_Concentrations/mauna_loa/co2_mm_mlo/ReadMe.md

     - sdev
     - unc
 3. **Data Type Conversion**: The `year`, `month`, `decimal_date`, `average`, `deseasonalized`, `ndays`, `sdev`, and `unc` columns were converted to numeric types using `pandas`' `to_numeric` method.
 4. **Identifying Missing Data**: Rows with missing data were identified and logged for review.
+They were also replaced with NaNs for better data analysis.

 The script `inspect_and_clean.py` was used to perform these steps.
 The cleaned dataset was saved to a new CSV file, and an inspection report was generated to provide an overview of the data.